ywx/FormatFortranIndentPlugin/readme.txt

 For information on Git for Windows，please see http://code.google.com/p/msysgit/ For information on TortoiseGit，please see http://code.google.com/p/tortoisegit/

-Format_Fortran_Indent_Plugin.cbplugin in repository is compiled by MinGW TDM-GCC with  wxWidgets and Code::Blocks SDK. cbRelease branch is built for Code::Blocks Release. cbFortran branch is built for Code::Blocks IDE for Fortran.
+Format_Fortran_Indent_Plugin.cbplugin for Windows in repository is compiled by MinGW TDM-GCC with wxWidgets and Code::Blocks SDK. cbRelease branch is built for Code::Blocks Release for Windows. cbFortran branch is built for Code::Blocks IDE for Fortran for Windows. cbReleaseCentOS branch is built for Code::Blocks Release for Linux CentOS.
 Keep source code for project only in master branch.

 Compilers and Options ( for Windows )
 =====================================
 1, For windows, MinGW complier is preferred, combined with Code::Blocks.
 2, Please download wxWidgets source code, to produce the single dynamic link library SDK.
 3, Please download Code::Blocks Fortran or Code::Blocks source code, to produce Code::Blocks SDK and Code::Blocks with SDK in step 2.
-4, Please download Format Fortran Indent Plugin source code, to be compiled in Code::Blocks with SDK from step 2 and 3.
+4, Please download Format Fortran Indent Plugin source code, to be compiled in Code::Blocks with SDK from step 2 and 3 under "Win32 Release" or "Win32 Debug" Build targer.

 For information on MinGW, please see http://www.mingw.org For information on MinGW TDM-GCC, please see http://tdm-gcc.tdragon.net